-[Pullup] and [Power Clamp] tables in IBIS files are Vcc-relative.
+The voltage columns in the [Pullup] and [POWER Clamp] tables in IBIS files are Vcc-relative.
 This means that the voltage values in the first column are actually inverted offsets from Vcc.
 For example, the value at 0V in a [Pullup] table is actually measured at Vcc and the value at Vcc in the table is measured at 0V.
 Bear this in mind when checking Vcc-relative tables.
-The table, below, illustrates this with 3 examples.
+The formula is: